lordkauck/TickClock/README.md

 - Does not use exceptions
 - Does not depend on other libraries outside of native libraries
 - Does not require CRT
+- Easy to implement into a class wrapper

 **Currently only supports Windows platform.**